NCAA Champion And WNBA Draftee, Alexis Morris Signs With The Harlem Globetrotters

-ï¿1⁄2The Harlem Globetrotters have a storied history of signing some of the worldï¿1⁄2s most accomplished and coveted talent; Wilt Chamberlain, Connie Hawkins, ï¿1⁄2Curleyï¿1⁄2 Neal, Lou Dunbar, Lynette Woodard and now, Alexis Morris,ï¿1⁄2 said Dawkins. ï¿1⁄2As the global basketball landscape continues to evolve the Globetrotters are well positioned to offer unparalleled opportunities for professional basketball players looking to develop, and showcase, their amazing skills, make a positive impact in the community, while also benefitting from the plethora of business opportunities that our brand has to offer them.
-Itï¿1⁄2s an opportunity unlike any in sports.
-Signing Alexis reflects our commitment to pursuing the best ballers from around the world.ï¿1⁄2
+“The Harlem Globetrotters have a storied history of signing some of the world's most accomplished and coveted talent; Wilt Chamberlain, Connie Hawkins,“Curley” Neal, Lou Dunbar, Lynette Woodard and now, Alexis Morris,” said Dawkins.“As the global basketball landscape continues to evolve the Globetrotters are well positioned to offer unparalleled opportunities for professional basketball players looking to develop, and showcase, their amazing skills, make a positive impact in the community, while also benefitting from the plethora of business opportunities that our brand has to offer them.
+It's an opportunity unlike any in sports.
+Signing Alexis reflects our commitment to pursuing the best ballers from around the world.”

 Morris, who has begun her Harlem Globetrotters training and will be joining the domestic arm of the 2024 Tour, will take to the court for the first time as a Harlem Globetrotter on Friday, February 9, 2024 at the MassMutual Center in Springfield, Massachusetts, the birthplace of basketball and The Naismith Basketball Hall of Fame.
 Her extensive and rigorous schedule will also include stops at Barclays Center, Brooklyn, NY, on Sunday, February 18 and Madison Square Garden, Manhattan, NY, on Saturday, February 24.

-ï¿1⁄2Iï¿1⁄2m excited to join the Harlem Globetrotters and want to thank the leadership team for giving me an opportunity to grow my personal and professional career while playing the game I love,ï¿1⁄2 said Morris. ï¿1⁄2There is a lot to learn from my coaches and teammates and Iï¿1⁄2m excited to highlight the level of basketball and entertainment of the organization. ï¿1⁄2The Showï¿1⁄2 is now a part of the growing legacy of Harlem Globetrotters basketball.ï¿1⁄2
+“I'm excited to join the Harlem Globetrotters and want to thank the leadership team for giving me an opportunity to grow my personal and professional career while playing the game I love,” said Morris.“There is a lot to learn from my coaches and teammates and I'm excited to highlight the level of basketball and entertainment of the organization.
+'The Show' is now a part of the growing legacy of Harlem Globetrotters basketball.”

-She will join the six women athletes who make up the Harlem Globetrotters and the Washington Generals this winter, including Fatima, ï¿1⁄2TNTï¿1⁄2 Lister, Cherelle ï¿1⁄2Torchï¿1⁄2 George, Arysia ï¿1⁄2Aceï¿1⁄2 Porter, Kaylin ï¿1⁄2Sunshineï¿1⁄2 West, Eryka ï¿1⁄2Spiceï¿1⁄2 Sidney, and Kayla Gabor.
+She will join the six women athletes who make up the Harlem Globetrotters and the Washington Generals this winter, including Fatima, 'TNT' Lister, Cherelle 'Torch' George, Arysia 'Ace' Porter, Kaylin 'Sunshine' West, Eryka 'Spice' Sidney, and Kayla Gabor.
 She also joins. nine other rookies who joined the 2024 World Tour this season.
-Fans can expect exclusive content of her time with the team through ï¿1⁄2My Rookie Seasonï¿1⁄2 on Harlem Globetrotters Youtube channel.
+Fans can expect exclusive content of her time with the team through“My Rookie Season” on Harlem Globetrotters Youtube channel.

-The Harlem Globetrottersï¿1⁄2 rich legacy of combining sportsmanship and entertainment, continue to attract top-tier athletes who embrace the joy of basketball.
-Follow the Harlem Globetrotters on social media for exclusive behind-the-scenes content and more team updates as they travel the world.ï¿1⁄2
+The Harlem Globetrotters' rich legacy of combining sportsmanship and entertainment, continue to attract top-tier athletes who embrace the joy of basketball.
+Follow the Harlem Globetrotters on social media for exclusive behind-the-scenes content and more team updates as they travel the world.

 ABOUT THE WORLD-FAMOUS HARLEM GLOBETROTTERS / HERSCHEND ENTERTAINMENT STUDIOS

-Their series, ï¿1⁄2Harlem Globetrotters: Play it Forward,ï¿1⁄2 produced in partnership with Hearst Media Production Group, airs on NBC, Peacock, and Telemundo as ï¿1⁄2Harlem Globetrotters: Ganando Con La Comunidad.ï¿1⁄2 The hit series, which reaches a million viewers each week, garnered an Emmy nomination in its first season and put the brand back on network television for the first time in 40 years.ï¿1⁄2
+Their series,“Harlem Globetrotters: Play it Forward,” produced in partnership with Hearst Media Production Group, airs on NBC, Peacock, and Telemundo as“Harlem Globetrotters: Ganando Con La Comunidad.”
+The hit series, which reaches a million viewers each week, garnered an Emmy nomination in its first season and put the brand back on network television for the first time in 40 years.

+In addition to Hearst, other media partners include Hidden Pictures, Atmosphere TV, Reach TV, and Viral Nation.
+The brand continues to grow its roster of partners with expansion across a variety of categories including, consumer products, retail, travel, QSR/Food, just to name a few.
+Additional partnerships include, Sprayground, Undercrwn, Macys, Hybrid, Hoop Culture, Citi, Alaska Airlines, as well as our official ball partner, Spalding and our official tour partner, Jersey Mikes.

+Coined by the U.S. State Department in 1951 as Ambassadors of Goodwill, the team leverages their moniker to drive its Corporate Social Responsibility (CSR) efforts around their strategic pillars of Health & Wellness, Education, and Community Empowerment.
+These efforts have yielded partnership with the likes of Microsoft, U.S. State Department Sports Diplomacy, The National Archives Foundation, 'Great Assist' in partnership with Jersey Mike's Subs, Campus Multimedia Court of Creativity, and Comic Relief Red Nose Day.

 Legal Disclaimer: